How to write a business plan for a craft beer bar?

 Another aspect to consider is that while you'll receive the output of the business plan, you usually won't own the actual document.
 It will be saved in the consultant's business plan software, which will make updating the plan challenging without retaining the consultant on a retainer.

-Given these factors, it's essential to carefully weigh the pros and cons of outsourcing your beer bar business plan to a business plan writer and decide what best suits your business's unique needs.
+Given these factors, it's essential to carefully weigh the pros and cons of outsourcing your craft beer bar business plan to a business plan writer and decide what best suits your business's unique needs.

-Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a beer bar business plan is a terrible idea.
+Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a craft beer bar business plan is a terrible idea.

 For starters, creating an accurate and error-free financial forecast on Excel (or any spreadsheet) is very technical and requires both a strong grasp of accounting principles and solid skills in financial modelling.